robomechanics/MiniRHex/Assembly/readme.md

 6. First, connect the battery case and mainboard to the foundation, with the USB port facing outwards (see step 16. for complete MiniRHex layout).
  * Connections:
-    * Battery case: M3 button head x 10 mm, M3 nut
+    * Battery case: M3 button head x 10 mm, M3 nut.
+The lock nuts should seat into the hex cutouts inside the battery case.
-    * Mainboard: M3 spacer, M3 button head x 10 mm, M3 lock nut
+    * Mainboard: M3 spacer, M3 button head x 10 mm, M3 lock nut.
+Place the locknuts above the mainboard, not below the base.
   * Battery case is near the center of the foundation.
   * The mainboard’s micro-USB port should face out.
   * The mainboard will be towards the front of the robot.

-  Place nuts on top of the board so it doesn't interfere with MiniRHex's movement.
-It is not recommended to place the nut underneath the board.

   For attatching the mainboard, place spacer in between the mainboard and the acrylic base, then the nut on top of the mainboard.

-7. Next, prepare the legs by using Plastidip (either dip or spray) and coating around 75% of each of the six legs until high friction surface forms on each leg.
+7. Next, prepare the legs by using Plastidip (either dip or spray) and coating around 75% of each of the six legs until a high friction surface forms on each leg.
   * Between each coat, let dry for at least one hour.
   * Make sure the dip is evenly coated around the leg.
   * Do not cover the through holes for the screws.